xan105/InputFusion/README.md

 #### `GAMEPAD_API_WINMM=HOOK`

-Enable WinMM Joystick functions hooking / detouring.
+Enable WinMM functions hooking / detouring.
 This forces the use of the WinMM functions from the DLL when calling WinMM Joystick related functions.

 `DLL: InputFusion, WinMM`